stellalph/19-PWA-Text-Editor/README.md

 WHEN I register a service worker
 THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets
 ``````
-*Below is the screenshot of registered service worker"*
+*Below is the screenshot of the static assets pre cached upon loading with subsequent pages and static assets"*

 ![alt text](/assets/images/TE09.png)